ngeiger19/seniorproject-PacificWhales/Milestone 4/Team-Proj-Inception.md

 Team Project Inception
 =====================================
+# Harmony
 ## Summary of Our Approach to Software Development

 [What processes are we following?
 What are we choosing to do and at what level of detail or extent?]
 Our project is seperated into clear modules, which we will develop one at a time.
-These modules will be easy to break down or add on to later.
-We will work together as a team to complete each module, and to come up with solutions to difficult problems.
+These modules will be easy to break down into small user stories.
+Each user story will be a thin verticle slice through all three layers of the application.
+We will work together as a team to complete each module and to come up with solutions to difficult problems.
+We are using Disciplined Agile Delivery and Scrum to develop our project.

 ## Initial Vision Statment
 **For** musicians and venue owners who need an easier way to book shows, **the** show booking application **is a** useful web application that will allow musicians and venue owners to search for and contact each other.
 This will make for a much smoother booking process and will aid venue owners and musicians in discovering one another.
 It will be helpful to musicians who play shows as a main source of income, as well those who are just starting out and lack experience. **Unlike** other booking websites, **our product** will be truly representative of, and useful to, independent musicians in the Salem area.